 Your college campus bookstore may be one option.
 And Amazon, Textbooks.com, Campus Books, and Chegg are also great places to start your search.
 Not only can you purchase textbooks for up to 90 percent off the cost of new books, but you may also even be able to rent them for the semester.

 If you do need to purchase a new textbook, you can at least make some cash back by selling it on one of these handy sites when your class is complete, thus recouping some of your costs.

 4) Make Extra Money with a Side Gig

 Everyone is picking up a side hustle these days.
 It’s a great way to get ahead with your bills and expenses or afford some of the extras you might not be able to otherwise.
 Fortunately, college students have plenty of opportunities to make some extra cash in the new gig economy.

 Due to the pandemic, there has never been a higher demand for online tutors, remote customer service reps, and tech support workers.
 There are many websites that curate lists of part-time remote work opportunities.
 Delivery services like UBER Eats, Instacart, and DoorDash are always hiring as well.

-If you’re looking for a more leisurely way to make money online, there are legitimate survey sites that offer users gift cards and cash for sharing their opinion.
-Paid online surveys are a terrific way to put a little extra money in your pocket, and you can work on them between classes, as you’re watching TV, or even while riding the bus.
+If you’re looking for a more leisurely way to make money online, there are paid survey sites that offer users gift cards and cash for sharing their opinion.
+Legit surveys for money are a terrific way to put a little extra money in your pocket, and you can work on them between classes, as you’re watching TV, or even while riding the bus.